Roman Empire: Currency and banking

-The early Empire was monetized to a near-universal extent, using money to state prices and debts.
-Augustus established a practical three-tier currency system that Romans used in their daily lives: gold coins (aureus) for major purchases and wealth storage, silver coins (denarius) that workers earned and used to pay taxes, and bronze/brass coins, especially the brass sestertius and dupondius, along with the copper as and smaller denominations, that people used for everyday shopping and small transactions.
-Most accounts, rents, and public fees were reckoned in sesterces (HS), even when payment arrived as denarii, aurei, or the bronze pieces converted at the fixed ratios of one aureus to twenty-five denarii, one denarius to four sesterces, and one sesterce to four asses.
-Because the bronzes circulated by face value rather than metal content, Romans in the first and second centuries counted coins rather than weighing them, and bullion or ingots were rarely treated as pecunia ("money") outside frontier contexts.
-This reliance on token bronzes underpinned the fiduciary character of Roman coinage and contributed to the debasement of the silver denominations in the later Empire, even as standardized money promoted trade, market integration, and a substantial money supply for commerce and saving.
+The early Empire was monetized to a near-universal extent, using money as a way to express prices and debts.
+The sestertius (English "sesterces", symbolized as HS) was the basic unit of reckoning value into the 4th century, though the silver denarius, worth four sesterces, was also used beginning in the Severan dynasty.
+The smallest coin commonly circulated was the bronze as, one-tenth denarius.
+Bullion and ingots seem not to have counted as pecunia ("money") and were used only on the frontiers.
+Romans in the first and second centuries counted coins, rather than weighing them—an indication that the coin was valued on its face.
+This tendency towards fiat money led to the debasement of Roman coinage in the later Empire.
+The standardization of money throughout the Empire promoted trade and market integration.
+The high amount of metal coinage in circulation increased the money supply for trading or saving.

 Rome had no central bank, and regulation of the banking system was minimal.
 Banks of classical antiquity typically kept less in reserves than the full total of customers' deposits.
 A typical bank had fairly limited capital, and often only one principal.
 Seneca assumes that anyone involved in Roman commerce needs access to credit.
 A professional deposit banker received and held deposits for a fixed or indefinite term, and lent money to third parties.
 The senatorial elite were involved heavily in private lending, both as creditors and borrowers.
 The holder of a debt could use it as a means of payment by transferring it to another party, without cash changing hands.
 Although it has sometimes been thought that ancient Rome lacked documentary transactions, the system of banks throughout the Empire permitted the exchange of large sums without physically transferring coins, in part because of the risks of moving large amounts of cash.
 Only one serious credit shortage is known to have occurred in the early Empire, in 33 AD; generally, available capital exceeded the amount needed by borrowers.
 The central government itself did not borrow money, and without public debt had to fund deficits from cash reserves.